 Purpose and goals

-The purpose of this MoU is to establish a cooperative relationship between the parties in standardization activities in view of the use of radio frequencies in particular in the field of, but not necessarily limited to, present and future electrotechnical applications, (wireless) automation applications, Power Line Telecommunication (PLC/PLT), DVB, electromagnetic compatibility of applications, through a coherent set of market relevant standards within the area of expertise common to both organizations.
+The purpose of this MoU is to establish a cooperative relationship between the parties in view of ensuring that EMC immunity limits and measurement methods will be based on up-to-date knowledge on the electromagnetic disturbance environment and the evolving use of radio frequencies.

 The Parties establish this MoU with the following goals:

-To promote the use of European standards as a useful tool to support the effective use of radio frequencies.

 To promote communication and regular exchange of information in areas of common interest to both Parties.

 To encourage cooperation between the standardization activities of CENELEC and the regulatory developments identified by CEPT ECC.